nutt318/Fake-Crypto/README.md

-# Fake-Malware | A Fake Look-alike Cryptlocker Ransomware
+# Fake-Crypto | A Fake Look-alike Cryptlocker Ransomware
 Created to test the incident response handeling of a look-alike CryptoLocker ransomware.

 ## 🚀 Introduction